linkcd/wifi-dumper/edge_client/Readme.md

 - Wifi alfa awus036ach

 ## OS
-This image was built for Raspberry pi 3b with debian "bullseye" (32bit version)
+This image was built for Raspberry pi 3b with debian "buster" (32bit version)
 -----

 ## Install driver